dxa0010/Active_Learning_with_Interpretable_Predictor/README.md

 ## experiment

-you can run the expriment.
+If you done the setup, you can run the expriment.

 ```bash
 Rscript exp_AL.R 1